 Saint Devote Celebrations Schedule

-10.30 am Church of St. Devota: Mass of the Traditions, in Monegasque.
+10:30 – Church of St. Devota: traditional Mass in Monegasque.

 More information: www.saintedevotemonaco.com